al63/spotify-timewarp/README.md

-A for fun app that (will) generate Spotify playlists for you based on your listening history to share.
-Mostly an excuse to mess around with Next.js.
+A for fun app that generates Spotify playlists for you based on your listening history to share.
+Intentionally overengineered and an excuse to mess around with Next.js.

 ## Getting Started